Please ensure Javascript is enabled for purposes of website accessibility

 Media content is good but it’s hard to predict where it’s going with the emergence of Netflix, Amazon Prime, Hulu, YouTubeTV and now Apple TV+ and Disney+.
 AT&T forked over $85 billion for Time Warner, and made themselves laden with a massive $209 billion debt load—only to abandon those plans three years later.
 That’s not good business.

 Investors didn’t like the Time Warner acquisition in the first place—the stock has been down despite decent operating performance.
-The most recent quarterly revenues came in slightly higher than the year-ago quarter and EPS beat expectations, but the company’s profitability has been inconsistent at best over the last few years.
-At the same time, AT&T stock is trading well below its historic valuations with a hefty 6.5% dividend yield to boot.
+The most recent quarterly revenues came in slightly lower than the year-ago quarter and with lower margins.
+Plus, the company’s profitability has been inconsistent at best over the last few years.
+At the same time, AT&T stock is down 23% in the last five years, despite rising nearly 25% so far in 2024 alone.

-Even with cash flow growth, AT&T will need every bit of it to service the debt, build a 5G network and pay the dividend.
+Even with cash flow growth, AT&T will need every bit of it to service the debt, build a 5G network and pay the dividend (currently yielding 5.15%).
 Even if everything goes well, it’s hard to see how the company can deliver much in terms of capital appreciation.
 I wouldn’t rush to sell T stock if I already owned it … but I wouldn’t buy it either.

 Telecom Stock Analysis: Verizon (VZ)